guillaumeteillet/create-your-own-facebook-messenger-bot-platform-ec2-aws/README.md

 Enter a string that will be used by facebook to identify your bot.
 This can be anything.
 I decide to set this variable with the string "my_first_messenger_bot".

+For the variable "privkey" :

+You need to set this variable with the path of the private key of the ssl certificate.
+If you follow this tutorial with let's encrypt, the path should be : "/etc/letsencrypt/live/yourdomainname.com/privkey.pem"

+For the variable "cert" :

+You need to set this variable with the path of the certificate of the ssl.
+If you follow this tutorial with let's encrypt, the path should be : "/etc/letsencrypt/live/yourdomainname.com/cert.pem"

+For the variable "cert" :

+You need to set this variable with the path of the chain file of the ssl.
+If you follow this tutorial with let's encrypt, the path should be : "/etc/letsencrypt/live/yourdomainname.com/chain.pem"

+Now, save your file : Ctrl + X + S, then press y and enter

+### 8. Open the 55555 port on your EC2 instance.

+### 9. Try to run and access to your webhook.

+### 10. Set the webhook on you Facebook app.

+### 11. Enjoy !

+### 12. Bonus